MahmudOnWeb/StylingAButton/README.md

 Our view model contains properties for font sizes, current font family and flow direction, as well as for header and content of demo topics.
 Platform invoke calls for measuring the actual window size and consequent font scaling, measuring of text lengths and other similar stuffs are not part of the demo application.
 Pay attention to the switch statement used and usage of only one view model.
 Those are good for this demo application.
 What will happen if you try to add (much) more functionality to those?
 Probably it will become difficult to work with and tedious to maintain.
 So what is good for a demo application might not be good for more sophisticated one.

-### Live preview: end of part one
+### Live preview end of part one

 We are ready with part one.
 This is how it looks in action.
 We have made a good foundation for future parts.
 ![Live preview - part one](https://github.com/MahmudOnWeb/StylingAButton/blob/master/Part01.gif?raw=true)

-## Part Two: Styling using a color palette.
-Visual States instead of triggers
+## Part Two Styling using a color palette Visual States instead of triggers

 From this point forward we are going to use Microsoft Blend as editor.
 It is more convenient to work when it comes to styling of controls.
 We will use the Visual studio solution we created earlier.